Azal-Amer/QuantumInfection/README.md

 Update for today, is that the effect classes don't have direct modifying perms, you need to use setters and getters.
 Right now, I want to find a way to display the information about the board on the side in the main context, so I'm using a large-scope variable of `boardInfo`.
 Next time, make it so that there's a hover and a clicked info, then remove it from the bottom.
 Also, add some more styling to the gate palate.
 Then add the control gates, with fixed quantities.
+#### Gates
+The gate class is currently a WIP, FUTURE AZAL PLEASE WRITE THIS OUT

 ### Oct 16th
 Goal for today, is to implement multi-controlled gates, and design their visuals.
 Additionally, it would be great if I could start wiring into the python code for Ayden to build a test environment with.
 - Will eventually need to make an error/alert asset which sticks at the top, and is an inherited setter or getter